 Tshwete said the department would ensure that the illegal immigrants are deported within 30 days.

 Last year the South African Human Rights Commission obtained six detainee lists for Lindela and was able to report that 52 people had been at the centre for more than the 120-day maximum period.
+Four had been at Lindela for more than 300 days.

 In response, Home Affairs Minister Malusi Gigaba defended the department – saying that this happened as a result of some embassies not responding in time to requests to verify the status of the migrants.